Storage company Omni now lets users share their belongings with friends

 On-demand storage startup Omni wants to make it easier for you to have access to your favorite items without them taking up space in your closet.
 But now the company is taking a huge step toward making those items available to your friends, and to other people in your local community.

-Omni is hardly alone in the market for on-demand storage, with companies like Clutter, MakeSpace, and Trove bringing those services online.
+Omni is hardly alone in the market for on-demand storage, with companies like Clutter, MakeSpace and Trove bringing those services online.
 But where Omni seeks to differentiate from other storage startups is in providing item-level categorization and access to its users’ stuff.

 When you store your stuff with Omni, it doesn’t just sit in a box or crate collecting dust in a warehouse somewhere.
 The company goes through the process of photographing, identifying, categorizing and adding each item to an inventory that can be managed in a mobile app.
 Users can choose to take items out of storage at any time, so long as they give the company at least two hours notice.